PlummersSoftwareLLC/Primes/PrimeIDL/solution_1/README.md

 Interactive Data Language ([IDL](https://www.l3harrisgeospatial.com/Software-Technology/IDL)) implementation of the prime sieve algorithm.
 A free and open-source IDL compiler is available as [GDL](https://gnudatalanguage.github.io/index.html).

+This solution has the least favorable [characteristics](https://github.com/PlummersSoftwareLLC/Primes/blob/drag-race/CONTRIBUTING.md#characteristics); loops are slow, really slow, in IDL...See [solution 2](https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race/PrimeIDL/solution_2) for a significantly faster implementation that does things more the 'IDL-way'.

 ## Run instructions

 IDL (license required):